Creativeretroism/Creativeretroism/README.md

 Ever get that feeling that no matter how much you experience something, it just feels the same?
 Yeah, same...

-This is why being creative and trying to methods and techniques is so important; push the boundaries.
+This is why being creative and trying new methods and techniques is so important; push the boundaries.
 Don't just think outside the box; Take the box apart and make something else.

 > [!NOTE]
 > I am by no means a philosopher.
 Just a little passionate...